Comparing galaxy merger orbits in hydrodynamical simulation and in dark-matter-only simulation: Comparison of mergers in hydrodynamical and dark-matter-only simulations

 \section{Comparison of mergers in hydrodynamical and dark-matter-only simulations}

+In the hydrodynamical simulations, baryons contribute a small fraction to the total mass of galaxies/subhalos.
+For example, for the matched massive galaxies in TNG100-1, the 10\%, 50\%, 90\% values of the distributions of baryon mass fraction and stellar mass fractions are 0.055, 0.084, 0.125 and 0.013, 0.027, 0.059, respectively.
+Nevertheless, baryons dominate in the central part of galaxies \citep{stewart2009galaxy,rodriguez2015merger,nevin2023declining}.
+During mergers, the extended outer part of the satellite subhalo dominated by dark matter component is firstly stripped and/or mixed with the central halo, before the tightly bound, baryon dominated parts start to interact and cause galaxy morphological change \citep{2009ASPC..419..243S,hopkins2010mergers}.

 Compared with DMO simulation, the existence of baryons in hydro simulation would affect the properties of mergers, in terms of both time related and orbit type related.
-In this section, based on the matched mergers of TNG100-1 and TNG100-1-Dark, we first compare in Section \ref{Merger time comparison} the infall time, merger time, and merger timescales for all matched merger pairs.
+For example, ram pressure, which removes gas from satellites in groups and clusters \citep{rodriguez2022satellite,kulier2023ram,zhu2023and,chen2024environmental}, can cause a longer analytic dynamical-friction timescale with reduced satellite mass, but at the same time gas drag and orbit circularization can accelerate orbital decay for some massive satellites \citep{mccarthy2008ram}.
+In addition, baryonic condensation can make satellites more tightly bound and resistant to tidal stripping, affecting merger times \citep{montero2024tracking,xu2025describing}.

 In Section \ref{subsection orbits}, we compare the detailed merging orbit of the matched major mergers in massive galaxies, and extend the analysis to minor mergers, as well as to galaxies in other mass bins in Section \ref{Collision angle distribution for less massive galaxies and for minor mergers}.